teverett/musicbrainztagger/README.md

 musicbrainztagger
 ======

-musicbrainztagger is a java command-line application which tags mp3 files using [AcoustID](https://acoustid.org/) and [MusicBrainz](https://musicbrainz.org/).
+musicbrainztagger is a java command-line application which tags mp3 files using [AcoustID](https://acoustid.org/) and [MusicBrainz](https://musicbrainz.org/).  musicbrainztagger is written as a command-line application and handles files on a one-by-one basis in order to enable it to handle very large mp3 collections, such as those with 10's or 100's of thousands of files.

 Installation
 -----